 HCAS strongly advises parents to be “in” the conversation in order to affect the conversation.
 People who are interested in advocating for systemic change on behalf of their children, and in support of all children with autism, are encouraged to join the committee.
 If your personal journey has benefitted from others along the way, and you wish to give back, this is an excellent way to do it!
 Share your knowledge with families who need it, strengthen your advocacy skills and others’, and join us in our ongoing efforts to strengthen special education services in Howard County.

-The committee meets monthly (teleconferencing is available).
+The committee meets periodically (teleconferencing is available).
 If you are interested in participating, or would like more information, please email Roger Thibaudeau at email@example.com.